Mohammadreza-Tatlari/Mohammadreza-Tatlari/README.md

 _and the answer was:_
 <br>

- ***"routine! next question..."***
+ ***"Routine! next question..."***

-Front-End Developer mostly working on small projects. currently, Studying Bachelor of Software Engineering in Iran
+A Front-End Developer who mostly works on small projects. currently, Studying for a Bachelor of Software Engineering in Iran

 [![My Skills](https://skillicons.dev/icons?i=ts,tailwindcss,react,nextjs,prisma,mongodb,debian)](https://skillicons.dev)